wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 If the customer uses more than the contracted rate, VMware bills for those additional data.
 Because VMware has to pay the cloud provides for data consumed by the Wavefront instances, we have to make sure that customers pay for the data they consume.
 But we're interested in having our customers get the best possible results from their data.

 * **Send data, use data**.
-If some teams at the customer site send a lot of data to Wavefront but don't use those ingested data anywhere (e.g. in alerts, dashboards, etc.) nobody benefits.
+If some teams at the customer site send a lot of data to the Wavefront service but don't use those ingested data anywhere (e.g. in alerts, dashboards, etc.) nobody benefits.
 * **Team responsibility**.
-If several teams at a customer site use Wavefront, it might be useful to know which team send in most data.
+If several teams at a customer site use the Wavefront service, it might be useful to know which team send in most data.
 * **Know PPS and limits**.
 If customers are clear about how they're using the contracted PPS, they can budget well.
   - Learn how different metric types (histograms, metrics, spans, etc.) contribute to the overall ingest rate.
   - Understand how you can be smart about sending only data that are useful for you.